Russell-Waterhouse/blog/content/post/one_language_challenge.md

 Cybersecurity is, right now, a balancing act between risk prevention, risk mitigation, and risk acceptance, and when compiling with all the security flags to prevent stack smashing and being a small side project with no monetary incentive to hack, I accept the risks I'm creating here for memory exploits.

+## What I'm Hoping For

+I'm hoping that this challenge allows me to work in an environment where performance matters, the abstractions are few, the dependencies are dependable, and the software produced is rock-solid.
+I hope after a year, I'm a better developer than I am now.